Estard/TGA/README.md

   uint8_t const *data;      // Data of the Texture.
 Pass a nullptr to create a texture with undefined content size_t dataSize;          // Size of the texture data in bytes SamplerMode samplerMode;  // How the Texture is sampled.
 Valid SamplerModes are SamplerMode::nearest (default) and   SamplerMode::linear
   RepeatMode repeatMode;    // How textures reads with uv-coordinates outside of [0:1] are handled.
-For a list of all repeate modes refer to tga::RepeatMode
+For a list of all repeat modes refer to tga::RepeatMode
 ```
 The handle to a Texture is valid until a call to ```Interface::free(Texture texture);``` or until the destruction of the interface